heathersherry/Knowledge-Graph-Tutorials-and-Papers/topics/Knowledge Fusion, Cleaning, Evaluation and Truth Discovery.md

 ## Knowledge Fusion, Data Fusion, and Truth Discovery

-__Surveys__
+### 📝 Surveys
 1. A Survey on Truth Discovery [[Paper](https://www.kdd.org/exploration_files/Article1_17_2.pdf)] 🌟
 2. Truth Discovery Algorithms: An Experimental Evaluation [[Paper](https://arxiv.org/pdf/1409.6428.pdf)]
 3. A survey on data fusion: what for? in what form? what is next?
 (Journal of Intelligent Information Systems, 2020) [[Paper](https://link.springer.com/article/10.1007/s10844-020-00627-4)]

+### 📝 General Papers
 __Data Fusion__
-> (I think this is a relatively old topic, people are moving to knowledge fusion)
+> I think this is a relatively old topic, people are moving to knowledge fusion since 2018.
-> (To be classified... single truth/multi-truth, copy detection, source reliability...)
+> Actually there are many interesting small topics. e.g., single truth/multi-truth, copy detection, source reliability.
+I will classfiy the following papers later.
+> However, I think data fusion/knowledge fusion will play an essential role in data processing in the pre-trained dataset in LLMs/LMs.
 1. Truth Discovery with Multiple Conflicting Information Providers on the Web (TKDE 2008), the most classical one. 🌟
 2. Integrating conflicting data: the role of source dependence (VLDB 2009), the most classical one. 🌟
 3. Fusing data with correlations (SIGMOD 2014) 🌟